jdaw1/chart_markers/Documentation/ChartMarkers_Grumbles.md

 ## <a name="perhaps_good"></a>Perhaps-good grumbles ##

 * <a name="better_design"></a>Some possible grumbles might be about a better design.
-Does the candidate new design actually satisfy all the desiderata / constraints?
+Does the candidate new design actually satisfy all the desiderata and constraints?
 Does it fit into the collection as a whole?
 Is it genuinely better?
 There is an advantage in consistency over time: is the improvement really enough to justify any change?